This easy one pan chicken recipe has a creamy spinach artichoke sauce! With cream cheese, chicken stock, and chicken breast cutlets.

 To make in the slow cooker, sauté the onion and garlic as directed (it helps with the texture of the final dish!) then transfer to a crockpot with the artichoke hearts, stock, cream cheese, and chicken.
 Cook on low for 4-6 hours until chicken is cooked through, then stir in the spinach.
 The sauce will be on the thin side with the slow cooker method - you may want to reduce it in a pan on the stove and/or thicken it with a cornstarch slurry.

 We haven't tested this recipe in an Instant Pot.
-If you'd like an IP chicken recipe, try our easy lemon garlic IP chicken with kale!
+If you'd like an IP chicken recipe, try our easy lemon garlic Instant Pot chicken with kale!

 Keywords: one pan, weeknight, cream sauce